 The packages will help make sure people are able to access essential items while they quarantine or isolate.

 Personal care items such as soap, deodorant and toothpaste are also provided as part of the packages.
-Nappies and baby formula can be provided if requested.
+Nappies, baby formula, sanitary items and pet food can be provided if requested.

-Who is eligible to receive an emergency relief package?
+Who is eligible to receive a relief package?

 People currently residing in Victoria who need to quarantine or isolate due to coronavirus (COVID-19) and don’t have enough food to feed themselves or their families may be eligible to receive an emergency relief package of basic supplies.